csswizardry/csswizardry.github.com/_posts/2016-06-01-improving-your-css-with-parker.md

 Selectors Per Rule: 1.4038461538461537
 ```

-Selectors per rule is pretty simple.
+Selectors Per Rule is pretty simple.
 The following CSS has one selector per
 rule:

 ```